Automated External Defibrillator (AED)

 AEDs at Council facilities

-AEDs are located at the following Council facilities:
+AEDs are also located at the following Council facilities and are accessible during opening hours:

 - Norwood Town Hall